Wafer Sawing Process

 For many System-in-Package (SiP) applications a very thin semiconductor die is required in order to meet the demanding package form factor requirements.

-Our engineers has experience of mounting and dicing thin wafers down to 100um in thickness.
-Working closely with our partner companies Optocap can also offer Backgrind services and dice before Backgrind processes to singulate die down to as little as 50um thick.
+Our engineers have experience of mounting and dicing thin wafers down to 100um in thickness.
+Alter Technology UK can also offer Backgrind services and dice before Backgrind processes to singulate die down to as little as 50um thick.
 In addition to handling very thin die our company can also dice substrates up to 1mm thick.

 We have an extensive experience in wafer dicing a wide variety of substrates including Si, Multi-Project Wafers (MPW), GaAs, GaN, FR4, Glass, Ceramics and Laminates.
 Different dicing blade thickness and materials are used depending on the substrate material and thickness.